OliverCodez/odop-mwcalculator/client/docs/Help/DesignTypes/Spring/alerts.md

 ___

 Alert entry #S52
-## Material properties for this Wire_Dia may not be accurate.
+## Material properties for this Wire_Diameter may not be accurate.
 This message is provided to warn the user that the current value for wire diameter is well outside the anticipated range for the selected material type and the material properties from the internal table may not be completely accurate.